 Written by Ken Yoneno

-On a flaming hot summer day in 2015, I came to visit Sophia University for the first time in my life.
-I was in my second year of high school; it was high time I decided on a university to pursue my higher education.
-Ever since I was thirteen, I have always wanted to study language.
-Needless to say, Sophia is renowned for its high-quality foreign language education and remarkable international diversity.
-With that being said, I was instantly determined that, one day, I will study at this cosmopolitan university.
-On my way home, as I was looking at the school brochure in great detail, one thing caught my eye.
-It was the All Japan High School English Speech Contest for the John Nissel Cup.
-Without a second thought, I decided to apply.
-That was the very beginning of my journey.
+On a flaming, hot summer day in 2015, I came to visit Sophia University for the first time.
+I was in my second year of high school, and it was high time I decided on a university for pursuing my higher education.
+I have always wanted to study languages ever since I was thirteen.
+Sophia is, needless to say, renowned for its high-quality foreign language education and remarkable international diversity.
+Given that, I was instantly determined to aspire to become a student at this cosmopolitan institution.
+As I was looking at the university brochure thoroughly on my way home, one thing caught my eye: The All Japan High School English Speech Contest for the John Nissel Cup.
+Without a second thought, I decided to challenge myself and subsequently applied.
+That was the very beginning of my journey to Sophia.

-I began drafting my speech and went through countless of versions.
-As I had roughly two weeks to prepare, it was not an easy process.
-Furthermore, the deadline for the submission of the manuscript and the recorded speech fell on the same day I was leaving for Vietnam for a school project.
-Nevertheless, I managed to finish a satisfactory manuscript on the day of my departure, and I started recording my speech.
+I began drafting my speech and went through countless versions.
+As I merely had roughly two weeks to prepare, it was not an easy process.
+To make things more challenging, the deadline of the submission of the manuscript, as well as the recorded speech, happened to fall on the same day I was leaving for Vietnam for a school project.
+I managed to come up with a satisfactory manuscript on the day of my departure, and I started recording my speech, which was the most difficult part.
 After about ten takes, I burned it to a CD in a rush and left for the airport.
-Fortunately, I did not miss my flight, and to my great surprise, I received a letter after a month saying that I was chosen as one of the twenty-one finalists.
-I could not believe I was just a step away from achieving my short-term goal.
+I somewhat managed to not miss my flight, and to my great surprise, I, fortunately, received a letter after about a month saying that I was chosen as one of the twenty-one finalists.
+When I first learned that I was going to be in the finals, I could not believe I was just a step away from achieving my short-term goal.

-The finals day came quickly and I was absolutely nervous making a speech in front of a crowd.
-The one thing I was confident about, however, was my message: Language diversity is essential for us to be able to “live together in a globalized society.”
-I was the fourth speaker, and as my name and the title of my speech were announced, I began speaking.
-Instead of being nervous, I felt comfortable standing on the podium despite the fixed eyes of the audience.
+The finals day came quickly and I was absolutely nervous about making a speech in front of a crowd.
+The one thing I was confident about, however, is my message: Language diversity is essential for us to be able to “live together in a globalized society.”
+I was the fourth speaker, and as my name and the title of my speech were announced, I started to deliver my speech.
+I felt comfortable standing on the podium despite the fixed eyes of the audience (and the judges!) instead of being nervous.
 Finishing my speech, relieved, I answered my question, smiled, and stepped down the stage.
 As I walked towards my seat, I saw Sara, my predecessor, giving me a thumbs-up with warm, comforting words of “good job!”
-She was indeed my inspiration and I was humbled receiving such a compliment from the champion herself.
+She was my inspiration indeed — what a humbling moment it was to receive such a compliment from the champion herself.
 Towards the end of the contest when it was time to announce the winners, I could hear my heart beat fast.
 All the other twenty finalists were eloquent, confident, and poised.
-I truly felt first-hand how competitive and incomparable the contest was.
-Ultimately, my name was called as the first-place winner.
+I truly felt first-hand how competitive and incomparable the contest was, and I affirm it still is.
+After the judges deliberated, the runners-up were announced, and my name was ultimately called as the first-prize winner.
 Never did I imagine leaving the room as the fifth winner of the John Nissel Cup, with a one-year scholarship if I get accepted to study at Sophia.

-After the contest, I realized how much I loved the English language — its universality, diversity, and usefulness made me want to pursue studying it even deeper.
-English has been my favorite subject in high school, and I have always wanted to improve my knowledge of the language.
-Moreover, the classes offered at Sophia were captivating, the backgrounds of the professors are supreme, and the academic environment in which the students can learn was extraordinary.
-I then aspired to be a student of the Department of English Studies.
-When I learned that I passed the entrance examination, I was overwhelmed with joy and felt proud of myself — just like I did when I won the speech contest.
+After the contest, I realized how much I loved the English language — its universality, diversity, and practicality made me want to pursue studying it even deeper.
+English had been my favorite subject in high school, and I have since wanted to improve my knowledge of the language.
+Moreover, the classes offered at Sophia were captivating, the backgrounds of the professors are supreme, and the academic environment in which the students can learn is extraordinary.
+I then set my heart on aiming to be a student of the Department of English Studies.
+Nearly a year after, I learned in September 2016 that I passed the entrance examination, and I was overwhelmed with joy and felt proud of myself, just like I did when I won the John Nissel Cup.

-Being in the Department of English Studies has given me numerous opportunities to use English on a daily basis, learn in depth about the English-speaking world, and improve my writing abilities.
-It has also allowed me to explore a wide range of academic disciplines.
-I believe I would not have been able to have such opportunities if I were in a different department.
-It is as well worth mentioning that I am blessed with supportive peers and professors of diverse backgrounds.
-The fact that all of us embrace English both as a tool for communication and as a subject of academic query, in my opinion, is the ideal environment for me to grow as an individual.
-I will continue to learn, and I can hardly wait to see what the future holds.
+Today, I am extremely privileged to be a part of the Department of English Studies.
+The department has given me numerous opportunities to use English on a day-to-day basis, learn in depth about the English-speaking world, and improve my writing abilities.
+It has also allowed me to explore a wide range of academic disciplines centering on English and its speakers, and, to have the chance to teach English to middle-school children in Siem Reap, Cambodia, last summer, both of which I would not have been able to do had I been affiliated to a different department.
+It is equally worth mentioning that I am blessed with supportive peers and professors from diverse academic, cultural, and linguistic backgrounds.
+Certainly, the fact that all of us embrace English not only as a tool for communication but also as an academic discipline, in my opinion, is the ideal environment for me to grow as an individual.

 Photo: With students in Cambodia.
 I had the pleasure of teaching them English last summer as part of the STP (Summer Teaching Program) activities.